-CMS is the detector of one of the 2 out of 4 multi-purpose experiments located on the LHC at CERN.
-It should start to take data in 2008.
+CMS is the detector of one of the 2 multi-purpose experiments out of the 4 experiments located at the LHC at CERN near Geneva.
+CMS is installed at point 5 in Cessy.

 Main goals :

 During the last decades, research in particle physics has made tremendous progress and succeeded in validating the theoretical framework called “Standard Model”.
 Nevertheless, lot of questions remain opened: Why matter is in excess in our universe while it was produced the same amount of matter and antimatter at the Big Bang ?
 How elementary particles acquire their mass?
 Would we have to modify our understanding of matter and energy if we observe new processes or new particles?
 In particular, the field associated to the “Higgs boson” could have generated the mass of all other particles.
-Other new particles are expected in the framework of Standard Model extensions such as Super Symmetry.
-Would we, one day, observe exotic phenomena related to these extensions such as extra-dimensions or mini black holes?
+Other new particles are expected in the framework of Standard Model extensions such as a particle to explain the Dark Matter component of the universe as suggested by measurements from astrophysics and cosmology, or particles from supersymmetry, extra-dimensions or mini black holes ?